jaredly/geometricart/Roadmap.md

+Next up:
+- adjust -> remove all shapes at once.

+#

 0.911 is weird in http://localhost:5173/export/dxxvh2fuahw-debug2

 agh ok so the "remove on same line" really does need to be mucked with.